kjuraszek/epd-rpi-controller/README.md

 ## Prerequisites

-- Raspberry Pi (tested using Rpi 3B, v4 should also be fine) with 2GB memory ()
+- Raspberry Pi (tested using Rpi 3B, v4 should also be fine) with 2GB memory (if less than 2GB - swapping memory *might* do the trick, see `dphys-swapfile`)
 - supported Linux operating system installed (eg. Ubuntu Server)
 - Docker and Docker Compose installed
 - GNU Make